Sly Stone: Later years

-In 1990, he gave an energetic vocal performance on the Earth, Wind and Fire song, "Good Time."
-In 1991, he appeared on a cover of "Thank You (Falettinme Be Mice Elf Agin)" performed by the Japanese band 13CATS, and shared lead vocals with Bobby Womack on "When the Weekend Comes" from Womack's 1993 album I Still Love You.

-In 1992, Sly and the Family Stone appeared on the Red Hot Organization's dance compilation album, Red Hot + Dance, contributing an original track,"Thank You (Falettinme Be Mice Elf Agin) (Todds CD Mix)."
+In 1990, he gave an energetic vocal performance on the Earth, Wind & Fire song "Good Time".
+Stone also shared lead vocals with Bobby Womack on "When the Weekend Comes" from Womack's 1993 album I Still Love You.
+In 1992, Sly and the Family Stone appeared on the Red Hot Organization's dance compilation album, Red Hot + Dance, contributing an original track, "Thank You (Falettinme Be Mice Elf Agin) (Todds CD Mix)."
 The album attempted to raise awareness and money in support of the AIDS epidemic, and all proceeds were donated to AIDS charities.

 In 1995, ex-landlord Chase Mellon III accused Stone of trashing the Beverly Hills mansion Mellon rented to him in 1993.
 Mellon says that he found bathrooms smeared with gold paint, marble floors blackened, windows broken and a gaunt Stone emerging from a guest house to say, "You’re spying on me."
 Sly Jr., then studying to be a recording engineer, told People, "Nobody purposely destroyed the house.
 I’d thrown parties.
 My dad had a few get-togethers.
 We weren't aware of the damage."
 The damage, however, was not just superficial.
 "Sly never grew out of drugs," says ex-wife Silva.
 "He lost his backbone and destroyed his future."

 His last major public appearance until 2006 was during the 1993 Rock and Roll Hall of Fame induction ceremony where Stone showed up onstage to be entered into the Hall of Fame along with the Family Stone.
-In 2003, the other six members of the original Family Stone entered the studio to record a new album.
-Stone was invited to participate, but declined.

-"I feel like Sly just doesn't wanna deal with it no more," Bootsy Collins told Mojo.
-"It's like he's had it – it ain't no fun no more.
-It's a curse and a blessing.
-The curse part of it is the business you have to deal with, and then the blessing part is you get to be a musician and have fun…"
+His son, Sylvester Stewart Jr., told People Magazine in 1996 that his father had composed an album's worth of material, including a tribute to Miles Davis called "Miles and Miles."